CIBC-Internal/python/Doc/library/codecs.rst

 :func:`lookup` function to construct the instance.

-.. class:: StreamRecoder(stream, encode, decode, Reader, Writer, errors)
+.. class:: StreamRecoder(stream, encode, decode, Reader, Writer, errors='strict')

    Creates a :class:`StreamRecoder` instance which implements a two-way conversion:
    *encode* and *decode* work on the frontend — the data visible to code calling :meth:`read` and :meth:`write`, while *Reader* and *Writer* work on the backend — the data in *stream*.

-   You can use these objects to do transparent transcodings from e.g. Latin-1 to UTF-8 and back.
+   You can use these objects to do transparent transcodings, e.g., from Latin-1 to UTF-8 and back.

    The *stream* argument must be a file-like object.